dexC166/dex-real-time-messenger/README.md

 ## 📌 Note

 This app was originally built by following @codewithantonio’s YouTube tutorial for learning and inspiration.
-The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I’ve reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture, not as a record of the actual chronological build.
+The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I’ve reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture and recent modifications, not as a record of the actual chronological build.

 ---